strapi/documentation/docusaurus/docs/cloud/getting-started/intro.md

 This documentation contains all technical documentation related to the setup, deployment, update and customization of your Strapi Cloud account and applications.

-## What is Strapi Cloud?
+## What is Strapi Cloud

-Strapi Cloud is a managed hosting platform for Strapi applications.
+Strapi Cloud is a managed content platform built on top of Strapi, the leading open-source headless CMS.
 It is a fully managed hosting platform that allows you to deploy your Strapi applications in a matter of minutes.

+Strapi Cloud enables you to increase your content velocity without having to compromise on customization needs and requirements.
+Development teams can rely on Strapi Cloud to abstract away the complexity of infrastructure management while keeping your development workflow and extending the core capabilities of Strapi.
+Content managers can use Strapi Cloud to autonomously manage all types of content and benefit from a complete set of content collaboration, security, and compliance features.

 ## Strapi Community

-Strapi is a community-oriented project with an emphasis on transparency.
+Strapi Cloud is built on top of open-source Strapi, a community-oriented project with an emphasis on transparency, and Strapi Cloud users can benefit from the years of experience, knowledge, and contributions by the Strapi community as a whole.

 The Strapi team has at heart to share their vision and build the future of Strapi with the Strapi community.
 This is why the [roadmap](https://feedback.strapi.io) is open: as all insights are very important and will help steer the project in the right direction, any community member is most welcome to share ideas and opinions there.

-Community members also take great part in providing the whole community a plethora of resources about Strapi.
-You can find [tutorials](https://strapi.io/tutorials/) on the Strapi website, where you can also create your own.
-Also, as an open-source project, the technical documentation of Strapi is open to contributions (see [Open-source & Contribution](#open-source-contribution)).

 :::strapi Want to join the community?
 You can join [GitHub](https://github.com/strapi/strapi), the [Forum](https://forum.strapi.io/), and the [Discord](https://discord.strapi.io) to share your ideas and opinions with other community members and members of the Strapi team.
 If you're looking for news and updates about Strapi, [Twitter](https://twitter.com/strapijs) and the [blog](https://strapi.io/blog) are pretty good places to start!